leonardoventurini/helene/README.md

 ## Methods

-First, you need to register a method
+First, you need to register a method:

 ```js
 server.register('helene:rocks', async () => 42)
 ```

-Then you can call it from the client
+Then you can call it from the client:

 ```js
 const result = await client.call('helene:rocks') // 42
 ```

-You can also get the RxJS Observable version too
+You can also get the RxJS Observable version too:

 ```js
 const call$ = client.rCall('helene:rocks')